edgarfinn/Redux-Basic-Reference/README.md

 Actions and Action Creators
 ---

-An Action, is an object that describes a user interaction that should change the state.
-For example, selecting a book from a list by clicking on it.
-Here, the user interaction (clicking a book item) triggers the action (selecting a book).

 **Actions and Action Creators are used for changing state.**

-An action creator is a function that returns an object (which is the action).
-That action object contains a 'type' property, which describes the action being triggered.
-The action object may also optionally contain additional information providing context or details relating to the action:
+An action creator is a function that returns an action (object).

 ```js
 // action creator, triggered by user events.